Expert Q&A: Diabetes and Dental Health

 Approximately 1 in 10 of adult Iowans have been diagnosed with diabetes.1 Diabetes is a serious condition that requires keeping your blood sugar under tight control.
 Your blood sugar influences every part of your body, including your mouth.

-We asked Jeffrey Chaffin, Vice-President and Dental Director for Delta Dental of Iowa, to explain why maintaining good oral health is especially important for people with diabetes.
+We asked Jeffrey Chaffin, Chief Dental Officer at Delta Dental of Iowa, to explain why maintaining good oral health is especially important for people with diabetes.

 Q: How does diabetes affect your dental health?

 Dr. Chaffin: When diabetes isn’t properly managed, blood sugar levels become high.
 High blood sugar affects your whole body, including your teeth and gums.
 High blood sugar weakens your white blood cells’ ability to fight bacterial infections throughout your body.
 White blood cells are the body’s main defense system against bacterial infections.
 This means that people with diabetes have increased chances of developing dental cavities and gum disease.

 Q: Why do people with diabetes have a higher chance of developing gum disease?

 Dr. Chaffin: People with diabetes have a higher chance of having both early-stage gum disease, called gingivitis, and advanced gum disease, called periodontitis.
 Periodontitis is a serious oral health condition, and it is a main cause of tooth loss.
 The risk for gingivitis and periodontitis is directly related to the glycemic control: This means those with poorer control of their blood sugar tend to have higher levels of gum disease.
 High blood sugar equates to higher levels of gum disease.
 Along with the weakened white blood cells, diabetes often results in decreased blood flow to the tissues throughout the body, including the mouth and gums.
 This decreased blood flow is linked to poorer healing and is related to the development of gum disease and the worsening of gum disease in those who already have it.